-ENGL 404 - Anxiety to Apotheosis: Literary Theory from Plato to Pope

-Are fictional stories harmful lies, or are they the embodiments of sacred inspiration?
-The debate over the nature and worth of imaginative literature has oscillated between the extremes of anxiety over its negative powers to euphoria over its apotheotic potential.
-In this course we will conduct a chronological study of some of the most influential statements in literary theory from the classical period to the conclusion of the 18th century.
+ENGL 404 - Anxiety to Apotheosis: Literary Theory from Plato to Pater nature and worth of imaginative literature has oscillated between the extremes of anxiety over its negative powers to euphoria over its apotheotic potential.
+In this course we will conduct a chronological study of some of the most influential statements in literary theory from the classical period to the conclusion of the 19th century.
 Theoretical approaches have become central to literary discussions in the 20th century, and they promise to maintain their dominant position into the new millennium.
 A sound understanding of contemporary theoretical practice is dependant upon an awareness of, and a familiarity with, the major historical discussions that inform it.
 This course will investigate the issues and assumptions that characterize the theory of the earlier periods, and in so doing, it will prepare students grapple with the theoretical concerns of our own era.